 —House of Lean

-Value Streams represent the series of steps that an organization uses to build Solutions that provide a continuous flow of value to a Customer.
-SAFe value streams are used to define and realize Portfolio-level business objectives and organize Agile Release Trains (ARTs) to deliver value more rapidly.
+Value Streams represent the series of steps that an organization uses to implement Solutions that provide a continuous flow of value to a customer.

 Types of Value Streams

-In the context of SAFe, there are often two types of value streams present in the enterprise, as shown in Figure 2:
+In the context of SAFe, there are two types of value streams present in the enterprise, as shown in Figure 2.

-To this end, identifying value streams and ARTs is one of the first steps in implementing SAFe and is described in the Identifying Value Streams and ARTs article.
+Defining development value streams and designing ARTs is one of the most critical steps in implementing SAFe and is described in the Identifying Value Streams and ARTs article.

 Lean Budgeting for Development Value Streams

-Identifying the value streams and understanding the flow through the organization is an essential step in improving value delivery.
-It also unlocks the opportunity to implement Lean Budgets, which can substantially reduce overhead and friction and further accelerate flow.
+Identifying development value streams and understanding the flow through the organization is an essential step in improving value delivery.
+It also offers the opportunity to implement Lean Budgets, which can substantially reduce overhead and friction and further accelerate flow.

 Value Stream KPIs